HarshVardhan22/Advanced_react-todoList/README.md

 # Checkout this application at: https://advanced-todo-react.netlify.app/

+**Update**
+Material UI is now intergrated in this application.
+Enjoy!

 This application focuses on the basic concepts of React and JavaScript

 Some of the features in this application: